American Express is offering 100,000 Membership Rewards Points for new Card Members of the American Express Gold Business Card until 7 October 2020.

 The card includes complimentary travel insurances and Card Members can also add up to 99 Employee Cards to help keep track of expenses.

 It is worth knowing that Membership Rewards Ascent points are transferable to 8 key frequent flyer programs, including KrisFlyer, Asia Miles, Etihad Guest and more—on a 2:1 basis.
-Which means that the current 50,000 bonus points are equivalent to 25,000 points when transferred to the aforementioned programs.
+This means that the current 100,000 bonus points are equivalent to 50,000 points when transferred to the aforementioned programs.

 How you could use the bonus points from this card